 If you have enjoyed studying French/German/Spanish at GCSE, then why not continue to develop your linguistic skills at A-level.
 The ability to understand and communicate in another language is a life- long skill for education, employment and leisure purposes.
 It helps to discover new cultures and gain a broader view of the world as a whole as well as being an integral part of globalization.

 In today’s business market employers look favourably upon prospective employees who can offer a foreign language.
 Many universities are now starting to ask for a Modern Foreign Language at GCSE level or above as part of their entrance requirements, even if you are not planning to study languages.
 They feel that proof of a language shows great aptitude and flexibility.

 This MFL A-level course is best suited to students achieving at least a grade B in either French, German or Spanish at GCSE.
 In addition, students need to enjoy communicating in the target language as well as reading, writing and sharing ideas.
 The course will enable students to build on their GCSE speaking, reading, listening and writing skills and broaden their linguistic skills.

 AS Level content:

-Unit 1: Listening/Reading/Writing 35% of the total A-level marks.
+Paper 1: Listening/Reading/Writing: 40% of total AS level marks.
 You will have control of your own individual CD for the listening element.
 This paper includes translation into English (minimum of 70 words)